tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_12.x/Titanium_SDK_12.1.0.GA_Release_Note.md

 ## About this release

-Titanium SDK 12.1.0 is a minor release of the SDK, addressing high-priority issues from previous releases.
-Highlights of this release are:
+Titanium SDK 12.1.0 is a minor release of the SDK, adding new features and addressing high-priority issues from previous releases.

 - Support for Node.js 19
 - Enhanced support for Android 13